dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

     mtx.vout.push_back(MakeCC1of2vout(EVAL_PAYMENTS, inputsum-PAYMENTS_TXFEE, Paymentspk, txidpk, &vData));
 }

-// some other stuff to prepare the transaction for signing:
+// some other stuff to prepare the parameters for signing the transaction:
 GetCCaddress1of2(cp, destaddr, Paymentspk, txidpk);
 CCaddr1of2set(cp, Paymentspk, txidpk, cp->CCpriv, destaddr);